lammps/lammps/doc/src/dump_modify.rst

 default, then it will not be written.

 Note that if the argument to the :doc:`dump_modify every
-<dump_modify>` doc:`dump_modify every/time <dump_modify>` commands is
+<dump_modify>` or doc:`dump_modify every/time <dump_modify>` commands
-a variable and not a numeric value, then specifying *first yes* is the only way to write a dump snapshot on the first timestep after the dump command is invoked.
+is a variable and not a numeric value, then specifying *first yes* is the only way to write a dump snapshot on the first timestep after the dump command is invoked.

 ----------